swift-conductor/conductor-client-python/docs/exceptions/README.md

 ## APIErrorCode

-These are the error codes that are returned when any of the Orkes Clients throw an exception.
+These are the error codes that are returned when any of the Conductor Clients throw an exception.

 | Code  | Accessor | Description |
 | --- | --- | --- |